 The Oldest Market in Quito

 Remember the age old riddle: what’s black and white and red all over?*

 But away with the superlatives and definitions.
 The market itself has been trading away for more than 120 years – and it’s recently received a facelift.
-Beneath fluorescent lights and fragrant bunched herbs, it’s a keyhole through which to glimpse 21st century Quito and its intoxicating mix of old and new.
+Beneath fluorescent lights and fragrant bunched herbs, it’s a keyhole through which to glimpse 21st century Quito and its mix of old and new.

-And stacked up with bright food behind bright blenders, San Fran has its very own juice bar.
+Stacked up with bright food behind bright blenders, San Fran has its very own juice bar.
 In another corner, however, lurk things I can’t find at home.

 Herbal remedies, healers, and bunches of nettles between silk stemmed roses, cardboard love potions and wilting thyme.